 One of the best ways to stop feeling overwhelmed is to have good self-care strategies in place.
 They can protect you from pressure and help you to get a different perspective too.

-When I feel overwhelmed, I either find solace in writing, go for a walk round the block or practice Tai Chi.
+When I feel overwhelmed, I either find solace in writing, potter in my garden, go for a walk or practice Tai Chi.
 They all calm me down and help me think more clearly.
 And when I feel particularly overwhelmed, I hug my big old apple tree in the garden!
 (Ok, the latter may be a bit quirky.
 But it can help me feel more grounded.)

 There are many other self-care techniques and you may recognise some of your own in this list: